-You sit for a while and when you stand up your knees go crack!
-Even worse is when you have pain associated with the cracking.
+You sit for awhile, and when you stand up your knees go crack!
+It’s even worse when you have pain associated with the cracking.
 Ever wonder why your knees make that awful sound?
 There are a few explanations and maybe even some remedies.
 Let’s learn more about those cracking knees.

 Knee Space Anatomy

-Knowing a bit about knee anatomy helps you understand why they crack.
+Knowing a bit about knee anatomy can help you understand why knees crack.
 The main components of your knee joint are:

 - Three bones: Thighbone (femur), shinbone (tibia) and kneecap (patella)